Calm seashore

 This form of therapy combines both cognitive and behavioural techniques.
 Once you understand your thought patterns and how to address them, CBT helps you train yourself to respond differently, potentially leading to a more satisfying way of life.
 It utilises practical techniques and exercises to help you make lasting changes in your thinking and behaviour, ultimately making you feel better.

-Therapy typically lasts between 6-12 sessions, each of 50 minutes duration, depending on the nature and severity of your current difficulties.
+Therapy typically lasts between 6-20 sessions, each of 60 minutes duration, depending on the nature and severity of your current difficulties.

-Problems CBT Can Help With
+Conditions and Problems CBT Can Help With

 CBT has been shown to effectively address many different types of psychological problems.
 The National Institute for Health and Clinical Excellence (NICE) also indicates its utility for individuals with long-term physical health problems, such as diabetes and heart disease.
 You can find more information on the NICE website.